Watch this video to learn how Stream automates publishing into AVAIL Channels

 - The AND term means a file must match against both of the filters it is combining to be considered a match.

-TIP: It’s often helpful to read the filter as a sentence.
+Helpful tip: It’s often helpful to read the filter as a sentence.

 Examples: